porsche-design-system/porsche-design-system/packages/components/src/components/icon/icon/icon.guideline.md

 **Illustrator presets**

-Make sure to always design on pixel grid.
+Make sure to always design on the pixel grid.
 Therefore, set the Illustrator grid to 1 px:
 Illustrator → Preferences → Guides & Grid.
 Via View → Pixel Preview you can automatically enforce pixel snapping if needed.

 ![Illustrator Presets](./assets/porsche-icons-illustrator-presets.png)